privacypass/challenge-bypass-extension/README.md

 #### Stockpiling of passes

-The major risk to the edge is that a malicious user might somehow acquire enough edge passes to launch a service attack, for instance by paying people to solve CAPTCHAs and stockpile the resulting passes.
+The major risk to the edge is that a malicious user might somehow acquire enough privacy passes to launch a service attack, for instance by paying people to solve CAPTCHAs and stockpile the resulting passes.

 We mitigate this in-protocol in two ways.
 First, by limiting the number of passes that a user can request per challenge solution.
 Secondly, and more effectively, by enabling fast key rotation by the edge.
 The edge declares an epoch for which passes will be valid, and at the end of that epoch rotates the key it uses to sign and validate passes.
 This has the effect of invalidating all previously-issued passes and requiring a stockpiling attacker to solve challenges close to the time they want to launch an attack, rather than waiting indefinitely.